TymanWasTaken/ForgeModdingResources/README.md

 # Forge Modding Resources

+> Note: this is geared towards forge 1.8.9

 ## Tutorials on how to set up intellij for minecraft modding

 https://youtu.be/PfmlNiHonV0 (video, given by Microcontrollers#6733) <br>